bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 If you are especially adept with a soldering iron and have the right equipment then you could get serial console access but this is quite difficult and is **not required**.
-There are some very brief details of the connections required at
+There are some very brief details of how to attach a serial console at

 http://seagate-central.blogspot.com/2014/01/blog-post.html

 Archive : https://archive.ph/ONi4l

-That being said, if you are interested in doing further development of this kernel then having console access is invaluable for the purposes of troubleshooting problems during kernel boot.
+That being said, if you are interested in doing any software development or experimentation with the kernel then having console access is invaluable for the purposes of troubleshooting problems during kernel boot.
+I would suggest keeping all the cables coming from the circuit board as short as possible and to expect a number of distortions in the serial interface output.

 ### su/root access on the Seagate Central.
 Make sure that you can establish an ssh session to the Seagate Central